MicrosoftDocs/azure-dev-docs/articles/python/sdk/azure-sdk-install.md

 # How to install Azure library packages for Python

-The Azure SDK for Python is composed solely of many individual libraries that can be installed in standard Python or Conda environments.
+The Azure SDK for Python is composed solely of many individual libraries that can be installed in standard Python or conda environments.

 Libraries for standard Python environments are listed in the [package index](azure-sdk-library-package-index.md).

-Packages for Conda environments are listed in the [Microsoft channel on anaconda.org](https://anaconda.org/microsoft/repo).
+Packages for conda environments are listed in the [Microsoft channel on anaconda.org](https://anaconda.org/microsoft/repo).
 Azure packages have names that begin with `azure-`.

 With these Azure libraries, you can create and manage resources on Azure services (using the management libraries, whose package names begin with `azure-mgmt`) and connect with those resources from app code (using the client libraries, whose package names begin with just `azure-`).